 The Electrodiagnostic Laboratory provides testing and evaluation of the peripheral nervous system for inpatients and outpatients.
 The laboratory is associated with the East Carolina University School of Medicine Department of Physical Medicine and Rehabilitation.
-It is located at the Regional Rehabilitation Center.
+It is located at the Vidant Rehabilitation Center.

 The laboratory staff includes three full time physicians who perform tests five days a week.
 If understanding the problem is urgent, we can make same-day appointments for patients.